-GM: “That is something I’d be amenable to.
+GM: “That is something I’m amenable to.
 It’s been a long time since I’ve been able to remove the mask.
 There are things I want to tell you, Celia.
 About him.
 About myself.
-About yourself.
+About you.
 About your family.
 About so much else.
 There are things I want to ask you, as well.
 So many things.
 There are so many secrets and we all have so few pieces of the puzzle.
-It’s so rare that we receive this many more pieces at once.”
+It’s so rare that we find this many pieces at once.”

 Celia almost doesn’t notice the fading of her broodmate’s smile, like sunset passing into night.